 Some changes in forest composition and structure are likely to occur over time as these different forest types adapt and adjust in response to changes in climate.
 Conservation actions to reduce existing stresses on forests will aid in building their resilience.
-Protection of larger forest patches in areas with complex topography, and maintaining natural cover linkages between them, may further enable their adaptation and shifting distribution across the landscape.
+Protection of large forest patches in areas with complex topography and diverse microclimates, and maintaining forested connections between them, may further enable their adaptation and shifting distribution across the landscape.

-On the next page is a summary of climate stresses on forest habitats, and actions which could boost their resilience (Swanston et al, 2016).
+Below is a summary of climate stresses on forest habitats, and actions which could boost their resilience (Swanston et al, 2016).
 While climate stresses are listed separately, forest and woodland habitats are often impacted by multiple climate stresses occurring simultaneously and actions to boost habitat resilience are intended to address multiple climate stresses.
-Many of these actions resemble previously listed conservation actions to reduce stress on priority species, meaning that they could have positive outcomes for priority species as well as habitat resilience.
+Many of these actions are similar to previously listed conservation actions to reduce stress on priority species, meaning that they could have positive outcomes for priority species as well as habitat resilience.
 WVDNR, land managers, landowners and partners can select the actions best suited to their specific site conditions, management goals and objectives, from the list below or other sources.